List of The Facts of Life characters: Jo Polniaczek

 In college, she works at the campus radio station and is on the Board of Regents.
 She graduates from Langley with a degree in education, initially considering becoming a teacher.
 In some episodes, she is seen student teaching.
 She graduates with honors and is asked to be the speaker on graduation day.
 When the college isn’t happy with the honest speech she plans to give, Blair is asked to step in and give a speech, instead.
 Blair ultimately gives Jo’s speech instead of her own.

 When the series ends, she is working at a community center owned by Blair.
 Jo had asked Blair to donate money to keep the facility open for the clients in need.
 The experience leads Jo to consider becoming a social worker and she is seen working at the community center through the rest of the series.

 Regarding her romances, during Season 6, Jo meets and romances a young rock singer named Flyman (played by Michael Damian) in the two-part episode, "Gone With the Wind".
 She is reunited with him in Season 7, where it is revealed he now has a lounge act in Atlantic City.
 Also in season 6, she forms a relationship with her photography professor and helps him care for his young son.
 Her relationship interferes with her ability to enjoy typical college activities and causes her to repeatedly cancel plans with Blair and her friends.
 Jo breaks up with him so that she can have time to enjoy her individuality.

 In the last season, Jo marries Rick Bonner, a concert musician.
 She asks Blair to be her maid of honor.
 In the 2001 reunion special set after the series ends, it is revealed that Jo has a twelve-year-old daughter, Jamie.
 Jamie refers to Blair as "Aunt Blair" and her appearance on the reunion is similar to Jo's first appearance on the show.

 Jo does not appear in the 2001 reunion TV special because it is stated that she is now a police detective and had to suddenly travel to Los Angeles in order to escort a material witness in a federal trial.
 This mirrors Nancy McKeon's then-role on the Lifetime Network show The Division, in which she played a police detective in California.
+News reports from 2000 and 2001 report that there were originally plans for the reunion movie to revolve around Jo's funeral.
 In the reunion special, Natalie says about Jo, "I haven't seen her in a lifetime," referencing the Lifetime network where The Division aired.
+While filming the reunion movie, Lisa Whelchel (Blair) called Nancy McKeon (Jo) and told her how much she missed their partnership, saying, "Blair's only half the fun without Jo."